militant-ops/Spotify-Music-Data-Analysis/README.md

 This Chart shows the relationship between danceability and popularity, it shows a positive correlation adn you can see the more danceable a song is the more popular it is.

-- Pop, Rap and Rock are Top 3 Genres by popularity
-- The more danceable a song is the more popular it is
-- Top 3 artists are Drake, Chris Brown and Nobuo Uematsu

 ## 📂 Dataset
 The dataset contains information about Spotify tracks, including audio characteristics, genres, and popularity metrics.